The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Introduction

-The registration between pre-operative and follow-up Magnetic Resonance Imaging (MRI) scans of brain diffuse glioma patients, is important yet challenging due to i) large deformations in the brain tissue, caused by the tumor's mass effect, ii) missing correspondences, between the apparent tumor in the pre-operative baseline scan and the resection cavity in the follow-up scans, and iii) inconsistent intensity profiles between the acquired scans, as MRI acquisition does not depend on standardized units as, for example, Computed Tomography (CT) that depends on Hounsfield units.
-Fig.~\ref{Baseline_followup_example} shows a baseline pre-operative and follow-up scan of the same brain glioblastoma (IDH-wildtype, CNS WHO grade 4) patient, with the resection cavity, tumor, and edema regions marked.
-The peritumoral tissue labeled as edema in the pre-operative scan, is known to also include infiltrated tumor cells that may transform to a recurring tumor in the follow-up scan.
+The registration between pre-operative and follow-up multi-parametric Magnetic Resonance Imaging (mpMRI) scans of patients with diffuse glioma is important yet challenging due to i) large deformations in the brain tissue, caused by the tumor’s mass effect, ii) missing correspondences between the apparent tumor in the pre-operative baseline scan and the resection cavity in the follow-up scans, and iii) inconsistent intensity profiles between the acquired scans, as MRI acquisition does not depend on standardized units unlike, for example, Computed Tomography (CT) that depends on Hounsfield units.
+Fig.~\ref{Baseline_followup_example} shows a baseline pre-operative and follow-up scan of the same glioma patient, with the resection cavity, tumor, and peritumoral edematous regions marked.
+The peritumoral tissue labeled as `edema' in the pre-operative scan, is known to also include infiltrated tumor cells that may lead to recurring tumors apparent in follow-up scans.
 Thus, corresponding brain tissue regions can have highly heterogeneous intensity profiles across the same brain.
-This raises the need for the development of accurate deformable registration algorithms to establish spatial correspondences between the pre-operative and follow-up MRI brain scans.
-This will allow follow-up information to be mapped onto baseline scans and hence elucidate imaging signatures that can be used for detection in future unseen cases \cite{akbari2020histopathology}.
-These algorithms must account for large deformations that are present in the pre-operative scan, due to the tumor's mass effect, as well as in the follow-up scan after the tumor resection and the related relaxation of these previous mass effect induced deformations.
+This raises the need for the development of accurate deformable registration algorithms to establish spatial correspondences between the pre-operative and follow-up mpMRI brain scans.
+This would facilitate mapping follow-up information onto baseline scans to elucidate imaging signatures that can be used for detection of recurrence in future unseen cases \citep{akbari2020histopathology}.
+Such algorithms must be able to account for the large deformations in the pre-operative scan due to the tumor’s mass effect, as well as their relaxation in follow-up scans after tumor resection.
+Additional complexities arise from alterations introduced by tumor resection, follow-up radiation treatment, and, in many cases, local tumor progression.
+Addressing these challenges remains open despite several decades of research in image registration, even specific to this problem \citep{kwon2013portr,kwon2015estimating,han2018patient,ou2014comparative}.

-Although this is a very appealing problem to solve and an accurate solution could contribute on improving computational studies focusing on brain tumor analyses \cite{akbari2016imaging, bakas2015glistrboost, OS_SB}, there is only some limited literature on this problem \cite{kwon2013portr, kwon2015estimating, han2018patient, han2020deep, waldmannstetter2020reinforced} with concerns about their reproducibility on multi-institutional data.
-Towards this end, this paper describes the design of the Brain Tumor Sequence Registration (BraTS-Reg) challenge, as a computational competition that utilizes ample retrospective multi-institutional mpMRI data from patient populations of distinct demographics, to establish a public benchmark environment for deformable registration algorithms.